The Bag or the Bat: Plot

 In Massachusetts, following his release from prison, Irish gangster Mickey Donovan is driven to a church and murders a priest.
 In California, Mickey's son Ray works as a fixer for the high-powered Los Angeles law firm of Goldman & Drexler.
 Ray and his associate Avi are summoned to a hotel room, where Deonte Frasier has woken up next to a dead girl after a night of partying.
 Ray's employer, Lee Drexler, sends him to rectify a situation involving Tommy Wheeler, a young movie star and closeted homosexual who is rumored to have picked up a transvestite hooker.
 Ray decides to merge the two cases and replace Deonte with Tommy, clearing Deonte of any involvement with the dead girl and drawing attention away from the rumors about Tommy.
 With Lena acting as Tommy's publicist, the swap is successful, and Tommy is taken to rehab to complete the ruse.

-One of Lee's clients, Stu Feldman, needs Ray keep an eye on his mistress, Ashley.
+One of Lee's clients, Stu Feldman, needs Ray to keep an eye on his mistress, Ashley.
 While spying on her at her Malibu beach house, Ray sees a stalker masturbating while watching Ashley do yoga.
 The stalker drives off, but not before Avi notes his license plate number.
 Ray, going against instructions from Stu and Lee, warns Ashley about her stalker.
 Ashley, who knows Ray from a prior case, tries to seduce him before experiencing a seizure.
 Ray learns from his brother Terry, a former boxer now afflicted with Parkinson's disease, that his other brother, Bunchy, has suffered a relapse.
 Bunchy gets a call from Ray after attending a support group for victims of molestation by priests, and is eventually tracked down by Terry.
 Terry and Bunchy are involved in a bar fight and are bailed out of jail by Ray, who is then told about Mickey's release.
 Ray is also told that Daryll, who Terry is training at his gym, is their half brother.
 Ray arrives at the stalker's apartment, where he offers him "the bag or the bat".
 The stalker chooses the bag, and Ray dyes the stalker green and warns that he will kill the stalker if he approaches Ashley again.